 For a 5-V output, a capacitor voltage rating at least 7.5 V or more is required.
-But, in this example, even a low ESR, switching grade, 120- $\mu$ F, 10-V aluminum electrolytic capacitor would exhibit approximately $400~\text{m}\Omega$ of ESR (see Figure 24 for the ESR vs voltage rating).
-This amount of ESR would result in relatively high output ripple voltage.
+But, in this example, even a low ESR, switching grade, 120- μ F, 10-V aluminum electrolytic capacitor can exhibit approximately 400 m Ω of ESR (see Figure 9-2 for the ESR vs voltage rating).
+This amount of ESR can result in relatively high output ripple voltage.
 To reduce the ripple to 1% of the output voltage, or less, a capacitor with a higher voltage rating (lower ESR) must be selected.
 A 16-V or 25-V capacitor reduces the ripple voltage by approximately half.

-9.2.1.2.3 Catch Diode Selection (D1)
+9.2.1.2.4 Catch Diode Selection (D1)

-The catch diode current rating must be at least 1.3 times greater than the maximum load current.
+- The catch diode current rating must be at least 1.3 times greater than the maximum load current.
 Also, if the power supply design must withstand a continuous output short, the diode must have a current rating equal to the maximum current limit of the LM2594.
-The most stressful condition for this diode is an overload or shorted output condition.

-See Table 2.
-In this example, a 1-A, 20-V, 1N5817 Schottky diode provides the best performance, and will not be overstressed even for a shorted output.

-- The reverse voltage rating of the diode must be at least 1.25 times the maximum input voltage. - 3.
+The most stressful condition for this diode is an overload or shorted output condition. - See Table 9-2.
+In this example, a 1-A, 20-V, 1N5817 Schottky diode provides the best performance, and is not overstressed even for a shorted output. - 2.
+The reverse voltage rating of the diode must be at least 1.25 times the maximum input voltage. - 3.
 This diode must be fast (short reverse recovery time) and must be located close to the LM2594 using short leads and short printed circuit traces.
 Because of their fast switching speed and low forward voltage drop, Schottky diodes provide the best performance and efficiency, and must be the first choice, especially in low output voltage applications.
 Ultra-fast recovery, or high-efficiency rectifiers also provide good results.
 Ultra-fast recovery diodes typically have reverse recovery times of 50 ns or less.
 Rectifiers such as the 1N4001 must not be used because they are too slow.

-9.2.1.2.4 Input Capacitor (CIN)
+9.2.1.2.5 Input Capacitor (C{IN})

 A low ESR aluminum or tantalum bypass capacitor is needed between the input pin and ground to prevent large voltage transients from appearing at the input.
 In addition, the RMS current rating of the input capacitor must be selected to be at least 1⁄2 the DC load current.
 The capacitor manufacturers data sheet must be checked to assure that this current rating is not exceeded.
-Figure 23 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.
+Figure 9-1 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.